04alexklink/RubyBankTechTest/README.md

 As a bank customer,
 So that I can use my account,
+I'd like to be able to store my transactions

+As a bank customer,
+So that I can use my account,
 I'd like to print my account statement

 -- Can only make a withdrawal if my account balance is greater than requested withdrawal amount